 The only way for me to accept this truth and to still view myself as a good person is to do everything I can to use my privilege to help make the world safer, more loving, and more accepting for the people who have suffered throughout their lives that I may succeed and prosper.

 Part of the problem of advocating for the disenfranchised from a position of power is that I cannot truly understand their needs and wants and I risk amplifying the wrong messages.
 I sincerely hope that I am accurately representing ideas and motives and doing what is best for people, but I am always open to listen.
-Any opinion that is born of an honest desire to make the world more equitable and just is welcome in the comments below or in my email inbox.
+Any opinion that is born of an honest desire to make the world more equitable and just is welcome in my email inbox.